Homemade Christmas Ornaments and Decorations

 Salt dough is very simple to make, so I will share the recipe that I have had for years, that is handwritten by my sister on the back of a business card!

-Bake the ornaments at 325 degrees until they are hard.
+Bake the ornaments at 325° until they are hard.
 This will usually take 30-40 minutes, depending on how thick they are.
-It is important to make sure they are completely dried out so there in no mold.
+It is important to make sure they are completely dried out so there is no mold.
 It is also important to remember that if you are creating these ornaments with small children, perfection is not important!
 Encourage them to do the best they can and appreciate their efforts!
-Criticism breeds frustration and implies rejection!

 Let them cool.
-Then, I just use cheap acrylic paints and paintbrushes from the craft department at K-mart or Meijer and paint as creatively as possible!
+Then, I just use cheap acrylic paints and paintbrushes and paint as creatively as possible!
 Acrylics are water soluble so don’t worry if the kids make a mess… it’ll clean up!
-This is no place for the fun police… a little mess never hurt anyone.
 Use a different paint brush for each color and let each color dry before applying a different color.
 The acrylic paints do not take long to dry.
 If you are making several ornaments, just apply the same color to each one and by the time you are finished you should be able to go back and start another color.

 Usually I just paint one side with detail and the back side just one plain color.
 You can get as detailed as you want with these.
 After the paint dries, lay them on some waxed paper, preferably in a well ventilated area and use a spray lacquer of some sort to spray both sides in order to preserve them.
 You must spray one side, let it dry, then spray the other side.
 You can get the lacquer in any paint department.
 Use waxed paper because the lacquer will stick to newspaper.
 Do not include the kids in the lacquer process, just do that part yourself.